Firecrawl-compatible shim that routes Hermes web tools through a local Camofox server

 • update-check path discovery for the maintained Camofox checkout

-Camofox 1.7.x and 1.8.x integration notes
+Camofox integration notes

 Camofox v1.7.2 added structured extraction, opt-in Playwright tracing, OpenAPI docs, and default-on crash/hang telemetry.
 Camofox v1.7.3 focused on native memory stability and crash-reporter signal quality.
 Camofox v1.8.0 added the opt-in CAMOFOX_ACCESS_KEY global bearer-auth gate while retaining backward-compatible unauthenticated behavior when the variable is unset.
+Camofox v1.11.2 also gates sensitive per-route endpoints such as /tabs/:tabId/evaluate and DELETE /sessions/:userId behind CAMOFOX_API_KEY/CAMOFOX_ACCESS_KEY; the shim forwards CAMOFOX_ACCESS_KEY first and falls back to CAMOFOX_API_KEY so Firecrawl scrape/search flows keep working when only the API key is configured.

 The shim uses the new features conservatively: